truust-io/docs.truust.io/content/index.md

 ---
 title: Overview
+metaTitle: 'Documentation Truust'
+metaDescription: 'We help you accept more payments, monitor your transactions in real time and build a seamless payments flow'
 ---

 > ## Build your perfect payments flow

 We help you accept more payments, monitor your transactions in real time and build a seamless payments flow.
 To get up and running right away, follow our quickstart guide or sign up for a test account.